speedment/speedment-doc/pages/datastore.md

 This will configure the Meta Stream Supplier to explicitly use the Data Store for the film table and the database for the artist table.
 Unconfigured tables will default to the top most `StreamSupplierComponent` (usually the DataStore) but if you like another behavior, just override the `MetaStreamSupplierConfigurator::defaultStreamSupplierComponentClass` method.

-By installing the bundle `MetaStreamSupplierBundle` we activate the module.
+The module is activated by installing the bundle `MetaStreamSupplierBundle`.
 Here is an example of how to install the Meta Stream Supplier module:
 ``` java
     SakilaApplication app = new SakilaApplicationBuilder()
         .withBundle(DataStoreBundle.class);